VarunArora14/url-shortener-system-design/Readme.md

 ### Populate the MongoDB with data

 Run file **url_post_req.py** to make post requests to populate the DB and check endpoints `/api/urls` for documents added.

+### Understand More

+Refer to file **Notes.md** which includes the system design choices used to build this and ideal url shortener system in cluster setup.